Boracay Island Philippines - World's Best Island » Radio Boracay

 White Beach, Boracay Island Philippines, a very special place we call "home".

-Home to one of the world's finest white sand beaches.
-It is also home to FM-106-1 and RB106.
+One of the world's finest white sand beaches and home to FM-106-1 and RB106 of One Media Boracay Inc.

-Radio Boracay TRAVEL can help you save time and money by finding you cheap hotel rooms or the finest resort accommodation.
+Radio Boracay TRAVEL helps you save time and money by finding you cheap hotel rooms or the finest resort accommodation.

 But before you book your hotel, find cheap Boracay flights first.
+See you soon and "welcome to our home".

 World's Softest White Sand